 Title V, National and State Government Requirement (3) General Education outside the Core (9-12)

 Additional Courses (0-10):

-Students should consider taking EDUC 510, EDUC 512, EDUC 520, and EDUC 521 as electives since these courses are prerequisites for admission to the Multiple-Subject Teaching Credential.
+Students .are strongly encouraged to take .
+EDUC 510, EDUC 512, EDUC 520, and EDUC 521 as electives since these courses are prerequisites for admission to the Multiple-Subject Teaching Credential.